-Enjoy this dip over chicken, beef, in a sandwich or jazz up your traditional burger by spreading some tzatziki on the bun!
-(Now just FYI, this is the real deal, not some simple yogurt dip.
+Enjoy this dip with chicken, beef, in a sandwich or jazz up your traditional burger by spreading some tzatziki on the bun!
+(Now just FYI, this is the real deal, not some plain Greek yogurt dip.
 This tzatziki is very garlicky, has quite the punch and will make your taste buds dance!)

 - 2 cups plain 0% Greek yogurt (I like Oikos or Liberte)

 - 1 large English cucumber, peeled and shredded